lizradway/strands-deploy-examples/kubernetes/python/README.md

 export OPENAI_API_KEY='<your-api-key>'
 ```

 **Note**: This example uses OpenAI, but any supported model provider can be configured.
-See the [Strands model credential documentation](https://strandsagents.com/latest/documentation/docs/user-guide/quickstart/python/#configuring-credentials) for other model providers.
+See the [Strands documentation](https://strandsagents.com/latest/documentation/docs/user-guide/concepts/model-providers) for all supported model providers.

 Create Project:
 ```bash